cdfoundation/tekton-helm-chart/README.md

 ```bash
 make release
 ```
-This will check the current version in Chart.yaml and increment the minor version by 0.0.1.
+This will also check the current version in Chart.yaml and increment the patch version by 1.

 Please use this command when making changes to the charts to maintain version control.

-Also, remember to change the `version` in `charts/tekton-pipeline/Chart.yaml`.
 The `app_version` will be set to the `CHART_VERSION` automatically by the makefile if a `CHART_VERSION` is specified.
 For latest set `app_version` to the latest tekton version from the [tekton release page](https://github.com/tektoncd/pipeline/releases) and not `latest`.